emnh/rts/README.md

 # TODO

-- Make health bars the same size even if screen boxes change size when rotating view.
-- Add :start and :stop parameters to defcom macro instead of positional, expecting more parameters soon.
+- Bug fix:
  - Make scroll speed take into account time elapsed in order to scroll at same speed when game (requestAnimationFrame) lags
+ - Fix selection for alternative method 1 and 2 (use group position instead of mesh)
  - Enforce limits on new-game and join-game, 1 per user
  - Enforce unique nicknames inside game, make user type one
+- Improvements:
+ - Make health bars the same size even if screen boxes change size when rotating view.
+ - Register callbacks with on-render instead of direct
  - Texture map voxelizations
-- Register callbacks with on-render instead of direct
+ - Add :start and :stop parameters to defcom2 macro instead of positional, expecting more parameters soon.
+- Features:
  - Tri-planar texture mapping for terrain
  - Fix shadows
  - Fog of war
  - FPS hero mode
  - Movement
  - Networking with peer.js
  - Construction
  - Attacking
  - Collisions

 ## Component cleanup
  - Pure functions first!
 The point is to be composable and reusable.